Before the Clash: Ritual Cleansing and Purification in Ancient Warfare

 Ritual Dances and Body Art

-Dances served to channel collective energy and to invoke the presence of spirits.
+Dances served to channel collective energy and invoke spirits.
 Maori warriors performed the haka to intimidate enemies and summon the war god Tūmatauenga.
 The haka includes vigorous movements, grimacing, and shouting—an embodied purification that releases fear and anger.
 Similarly, the Zulu indlamu war dance was performed after ritual washing, with warriors stamping the ground to awaken ancestral spirits.
 Body painting with ochre, charcoal, or clay was equally widespread, serving both protective and symbolic functions.

 Significance Beyond the Spiritual